KI-Cockpit/.github/profile/README.md

-# Project AI Cockpit / KI Cockpit
+# Project AI Cockpit / KI-Cockpit
 In this Github organization you will find technical documentation for the federal German research project AI Cockpit / KI Cockpit.
 See [project homepage](https://www.kicockpit.eu/) (German) for more details.

 ## Contact & Contribution